Music of the Fallout series

-The music soundtrack of the Fallout series is composed of both licensed music from the mid-century's Jazz Age to the Space Age, as well as original scores by Mark Morgan, Matt Gruber, Devin Townsend, and Inon Zur.
+The music soundtrack of the Fallout series is composed of both licensed music from the mid-century's Jazz Age to the Space Age, as well as original scores by Mark Morgan, Matt Gruber, Devin Townsend, Inon Zur, and Ramin Djawadi.
 The series also features original songs and covers commissioned for the games as diegetic music heard in the world of Fallout.

 Much of the licensed music used in the Fallout series includes popular hits recorded in the 1940s and 1950s in accordance with its atompunk retrofuturistic setting influenced by the post-war culture of 1950s United States in a post-apocalyptic version of the 21st, 22nd and 23rd centuries.
 However, with the introduction of 2010's Fallout: New Vegas, the Fallout series has also featured licensed recordings from each of nine consecutive decades from the 1920s to the 2000s.

 Fallout

-Original score

 The original score for Fallout was composed by Mark Morgan as an ambient album and includes samples and remixes from other works.
 The score was released on CD by Interplay Productions in 1997.
 A selection of tracks was released to fans for free on May 10, 2010, as part of the Vault Archives album.

-Licensed soundtrack

-Fallout features an additional licensed song by the Ink Spots used in the game's introduction and end credits.
-The song was later reprised in the soundtracks for Fallout 3, Fallout 4, and Fallout 76.

 Fallout 2

-Original score

 The original score for Fallout 2 was composed by Mark Morgan as an ambient album and includes samples and remixes from other works as well as previous tracks from Fallout.
 The score was released on CD by Interplay Productions in 1998.
 A selection of tracks was released to fans for free on May 10, 2010, as part of the Vault Archives album.

-Licensed soundtrack

-Fallout 2 features an additional licensed song by Louis Armstrong used in the game's introduction and end credits.
-The game also references more modern songs such as a poster prop, also found in the first game, featuring a cropped picture of Maynard James Keenan taken from the liner notes of the rock band Tool's debut 1993 album Undertow.
-Various non-player characters may quote lyrics from Elton John's 1972 song "Rocket Man", Tina Turner's 1985 song "We Don't Need Another Hero (Thunderdome)" (a reference to the film Mad Max Beyond Thunderdome which heavily inspired the Fallout series), or Sugar Ray's 1997 song "Fly".